okelada/MSFS-LOD-Maker/README.md

   - A "just cubes" nuclear option method has been added to generate a lod with few vertices and no materials.
 Specially useful to create a lod3 when one FS object is composed of several blender objects, as cubes should be easy to modify by hand to get a general shape.

 **Color management**
-  - Color can be: materials inherited from the lod0 data and/or just vertex colors.
+  - Color can be: materials inherited from the lod0 data and/or just generated vertex colors.
     >___Color fidelity may be lost as geometry is decimated.
 Decoloration might appear where geometry is too far gone.___
   - A gamma correction option exists to fight the decoloration problem.
   - Color policy can be set per lod level, these are the supported modes: